64kramsystem/personal_notes/topics/ruby_libraries.md

 #
 f = File.open(@file, File::CREAT | File::WRONLY | File::APPEND) { } # append to file, creating if non existent
 f.close

+# WATCH OUT!!
+The flags are not the same as the standard ruby; 'w' != WRONLY

+File::CREAT | File::WRONLY | File::TRUNC     # use this as 'w' replacement
 ```

 File locking, via flock: